Efficient and Near-Optimal Online Portfolio Selection: Introduction

-Unfortunately, Cover's algorithm has a major drawback: it relies on integration over~$\Delta_d$, which cannot be performed explicitly, and thus has to be approximated with sufficient accuracy to obtain a tractable implementation.
-A natural approach would be to sample from~$\phi_{t}$---a log-concave distribution---using some Markov Chain Monte Carlo techniques.
-This approach was carried out by Kalai and Vempala in~\cite{kalai2002efficient}, resulting in a~$\wt O(T^5(T+d)^{9}d^4)$ per-round runtime.\footnote{In~\cite{van2020open} this result is miscited as~$\wt O(T^3 (T+d)d^2)$, seemingly due to neglecting that~$\frac{1}{\delta_0^2} = T(T+d)^2d$ in~\cite[Thm.~2]{kalai2002efficient}.} (Hereinafter~$\wt O(\cdot)$ hides a polylogarithmic factor.)
+Unfortunately, Cover's algorithm has a major drawback: it relies on integration over~$\Delta_d$, which cannot be performed explicitly; thus, one has to approximate the integral with sufficient accuracy to obtain a tractable implementation. \odima{To obtain such an approximation,} one could {\em sample} from~$\phi_{t}$---a log-concave distribution, which can be done via Markov Chain Monte Carlo type techniques.
+This approach was carried out by Kalai and Vempala in~\cite{kalai2002efficient}, resulting in a~$\wt O(T^5(T+d)^{9}d^4)$ per-round runtime.\footnote{In~\cite{van2020open} this result is miscited as~$\wt O(T^3 (T+d)d^2)$, seemingly due to neglecting that~$\frac{1}{\delta_0^2} = T(T+d)^2d$ in~\cite[Thm.~2]{kalai2002efficient}.} (Hereafter,~$\wt O(\cdot)$ hides a polylogarithmic factor in~$T+d$.)
 Albeit polynomial in~$d$ and~$T$, this runtime essentially rules out any practical application scenario.
-Even though this can be improved via the recent advances in log-concave sampling (see e.g.~\cite{brosse2017sampling,narayanan2017efficient,dwivedi2018log,bubeck2018sampling,wu2021minimax}), the dependency on~$T$ is likely to remain prohibitive.
-Meanwhile, none of the algorithms proposed since Cover's original work is known to admit a regret bound matching~\eqref{eq:regret-bound} up to a constant factor.
+Even though this can likely be improved with recent advances in log-concave sampling (see e.g.~\cite{brosse2017sampling,narayanan2017efficient,dwivedi2018log,bubeck2018sampling,wu2021minimax}), \odima{we are not aware of such improvements in the existing literature.} Meanwhile, no algorithm {\em except Universal Portfolios} is known to admit a regret bound matching~\eqref{eq:regret-bound} up to a constant factor.
 In other words, the following problem stands: \begin{framed}